 Cold weather can have a BIG impact on your home and cause your water pipes to burst or freeze.
-Follow our five easy steps to avoid any unnecessary stress and expense this winter:
+Follow Percy the penguin's five easy steps to avoid any unnecessary stress and expense this winter:

 #1 Pipes – wrap 'em up!